Would you please explain the basics of the process from myocardial ischemia to injury to infarct? At what point does injury become an infarct?

 Myocardial Infarction is irreversible ischemic “injury” to the myocardium.
 An acute myocardial infarction occurs when acute myocardial ischemia causes myocardial injury.
-In other words, acute myocardial injury + acute myocardial infarction = acute myocardial infarction.
+In other words, acute myocardial injury + acute myocardial ischemia = acute myocardial infarction.

 Further details regarding evidence of acute myocardial ischemia, elevated troponin levels (myocardial injury), and ischemic vs. non-ischemic causes of myocardial injury are provided below.

 For a diagnosis of acute myocardial infarction there must be evidence of acute myocardial ischemia.
 There are three ways you could look for evidence of myocardial ischemia: (1) symptoms, (2) new EKG changes and (3) imaging evidence.